specklesystems/speckle-unreal/README.md

 ## NOTICE

-* Tested on Windows and MacOS.
+* Tested on Windows and MacOS and Linux.
 * Only displays meshes.
 Breps are converted using their display values.
 * Does not use the Speckle Kit workflow as conversions all happen in C++.